tasesmuemils/100DaysOfCode/README.md

 # day 1 02.01.2018
 I will start this challange third time from begining.
 Lot`s of holidays between previous one and I am pretty mad at myself.
 I will continue where I left - Jon Duckett Javascript book.
 Ofcourse, I read something about web development every day, but I think, the real learning begins with my laptop and notebook open.
 Today I did some freecodecamp challanges and some examples from this amaizing Javascript book about objects.
 Wish me luck :D

+# day 2 03.01.2018
+Now I know what DOM means.
+Going further with javascript - keyword "this", arrays are objects, built-in objects!